offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 For this feature to work, Kubernetes needs to be using a network plugin that supports it.
 ```

-Network policies restricts pods from communicating with other network entities (e.g. services, endpoints, other pods, etc..).
+Network policies restrict pods from communicating with other network entities (e.g. services, endpoints, other pods, etc..).
 Restrictions can be for either inbound connections, outbound connections, or both.

 ```yaml
 apiVersion: networking.k8s.io/v1